 While Brown does not yet have an official Native American/Indigenous Studies concentration, students can choose a focus in Native American Studies within the Ethnic Studies concentration, in the American Studies Department.
 For the requirements of an Ethnic Studies Concentration click here.

-In the 2013-2014 academic year, NAISAB will be hosting a lectureship series (sponsored by a Faculty Lectureship Award and the Dean of the Faculty) that will bring four indigenous academic speakers to Brown to discuss issues of gender theory and identity; traditional medicine; indigenous language; and tribal sovereignty as they relate to the study of Native peoples.
+During the 2013-2014 academic year, NAISAB hosted a lectureship series (sponsored by a Faculty Lectureship Award and the Dean of the Faculty) that brought four indigenous academic speakers to Brown to discuss issues of gender theory and identity; traditional medicine; indigenous language; and tribal sovereignty as they relate to the study of Native peoples.
 For the full schedule, see our listing of events.
 During the 2014-2015 academic year many of our affiliated faculty are on leave, but we encourage you to check out events associated with the John Carter Brown Indigenous Studies Initiative hosted a series of events.
 For the 2015-206 academic year we are back, and have been given a grant by the CSREA to continue meeting and building Native American and Indigenous studies at Brown.